bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 #### For debugging

-If you’re logging for purposes of debugging, then instead of using `console.log()`, use a special debugging module like <a href="https://www.npmjs.com/package/debug" class="markup--anchor markup--p-anchor" title="https://www.npmjs.com/package/debug">debug</a>.
+If you're logging for purposes of debugging, then instead of using `console.log()`, use a special debugging module like <a href="https://www.npmjs.com/package/debug" class="markup--anchor markup--p-anchor" title="https://www.npmjs.com/package/debug">debug</a>.
 This module enables you to use the DEBUG environment variable to control what debug messages are sent to `console.error()`, if any.
-To keep your app purely asynchronous, you’d still want to pipe `console.error()` to another program.
-But then, you’re not really going to debug in production, are you?
+To keep your app purely asynchronous, you'd still want to pipe `console.error()` to another program.
+But then, you're not really going to debug in production, are you?

 #### For app activity

-If you’re logging app activity (for example, tracking traffic or API calls), instead of using `console.log()`, use a logging library like <a href="https://www.npmjs.com/package/winston" class="markup--anchor markup--p-anchor" title="https://www.npmjs.com/package/winston">Winston</a> or <a href="https://www.npmjs.com/package/bunyan" class="markup--anchor markup--p-anchor" title="https://www.npmjs.com/package/bunyan">Bunyan</a>.
+If you're logging app activity (for example, tracking traffic or API calls), instead of using `console.log()`, use a logging library like <a href="https://www.npmjs.com/package/winston" class="markup--anchor markup--p-anchor" title="https://www.npmjs.com/package/winston">Winston</a> or <a href="https://www.npmjs.com/package/bunyan" class="markup--anchor markup--p-anchor" title="https://www.npmjs.com/package/bunyan">Bunyan</a>.
 For a detailed comparison of these two libraries, see the StrongLoop blog post <a href="https://strongloop.com/strongblog/compare-node-js-logging-winston-bunyan/" class="markup--anchor markup--p-anchor" title="https://strongloop.com/strongblog/compare-node-js-logging-winston-bunyan/">Comparing Winston and Bunyan Node.js Logging</a>.

 ### Handle exceptions properly